SyedUmairCodes/modern-resturant-react/README.md

-# Modern UI/UX Resturant website
+# Modern UI/UX Restaurant website

-A modern and fully responsive resturant website created using React.js.
+A modern and fully responsive restaurant website created using React.js.
 The inspiration for this design was taken from [This UI8 design template](https://ui8.net/iqonicdesign/products/gericht-restaurant-website-ui-in-figma).

 ## Technologies used: